 - Bus Crash: Straizo has his position by Part 2, so Tonpetty implicitly died in the between time.
 Given no one discussed it, it was probably of natural causes.

-- Cool Old Guy: He might be old, and Older Than He Looks because of Ripple's natural age reduction, but Tonpetty can still put up a fight.
+- Cool Old Guy: He might be old, and Older Than He Looks because of Hamon's natural age reduction, but Tonpetty can still put up a fight.

 - Multiple-Choice Future: Though he predicts that Zeppeli is fated to die if he continues down his path, Tonpetty does try to dissuade him from continuing as he can live on if he chooses to give up training and settle down.
 The student refuses as his destiny is more important than his happiness.